 *Don’t get your kids a smart phone.
 Flip phones are a fantastic alternative if you need to be able to keep track of your kid or have them call you when they need a ride home.
 Flip phones do exist.
 You just have to look a bit harder for them.

 *Or, if your kid wants something for music, audio books, or taking photos etc, give her an ipod.
 She will have no wifi outside your home, or no wifi at all unless you enable it.
-Put every stinking restriction on that iPod, or only turn on wifi while she downloads a book or a song.
+Put every stinking restriction on that iPod, and disable Safari or Chrome, and disable Siri.
+You can also or only turn on wifi while she downloads a book or a song.
 Then you turn that wifi off and she just has a device for listening to music or books and for taking pictures.

-*Don’t let your kids have Instagram, Facebook, Snapchat (duh!) or any of the other social media accounts that have porn hidden in them, or provide opportunities for sending nudes or sexting, and are just a gateway to things your kids need nothing to do with.
+*Don’t let your kids have Instagram, Snapchat, Tik Tok, or any of the other social media accounts and apps that have porn hidden in them, provide opportunities for sending nudes or sexting, and are just a gateway to things your kids need nothing to do with.
+If you can’t pull the plug completely, enact every safety control you can, and get monitoring software like Bark on your child’s device.

 *When friends or guests come visit your house, don't allow their phones or tablets in your children's bedrooms.
 You can invite them to leave their phones in a safe place in your living room or some other public part of your house.
 Then, if they want to use it or show your kids something on their device, they can do it out in the open, with you around.
 Not only does this offer a layer of protection from devices without restrictions or filters, but it also encourages real connecting between your kids and their friends.
 No one can get lost in their phone.
 They actually have to talk and play together!